lwindolf/newsagain/README.md

 headers causing a PWA to be unable to download them due to security errors.
 Electron/Android apps do not have this limitation.

-## Dependencies
+## Compile

-For compilation you need Cordova installed:

     npm install

-to be able to compile the Android app you also need

-- Android SDK with runtime v33.0.2 installed
-- env var for Android SDK e.g. `export ANDROID_HOME=~/Android/Sdk`
-- gradle 4.4.x

-## How to compile

     npm test
     npm run build
     npm run build --release

+Note that aside from all the NPM dependencies if you want to compile for Android you need:

+- Android SDK with runtime v33.0.2 installed
+- env variable set for Android SDK e.g. `export ANDROID_HOME=~/Android/Sdk`
+- gradle 4.4.x

 ## How to run